django-commons/django-typer/doc/source/tutorial.rst

         :align: right

 django-typer_ merges the Django_ :class:`~django.core.management.BaseCommand` interface with the
-Typer_ interface and Typer_ itself is built on top of :doc:`click <click:index>`.
-This means when using django-typer_ you will encounter interfaces and concepts from *all three* of these upstream
+Typer_ interface and Typer_ itself is built on top of :doc:`click <click:quickstart>`.
+This means when using django-typer_ you will encounter interfaces and concepts from *all three* of these upstream libraries:
-libraries:

 * :class:`~django.core.management.BaseCommand`